2022 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2022-P Native American Sacagawea Dollar Value

 The Philadelphia issue features both Position A and Position B varieties based on edge lettering orientation.
-Distribution occurred exclusively through collector channels, with most examples preserved in original mint packaging rather than entering circulation.
+Distribution occurred exclusively through collector channels, with coins sold in bags, rolls, and boxes beginning February 9, 2022 — meaning most examples were preserved in original mint packaging rather than entering general circulation.

 2022-P Native American Position A Sacagawea Dollar Price/Grade Chart